Why Selling A Small Business Is So Difficult: The “Small” Is The Problem

 Sorry, but none of those arguments work!

-My advice: Read this article which covers all those arguments above.
-In rare cases there may be some elements of the business that override the lack of profit.
+My advice: This article covers all those arguments above.
+In rare cases, there may be some elements of the business that override the lack of profit.
 An example would be if the business owned assets worth a six figure sum, assets such as stock, vehicles etc. Sometimes intangible assets such as patents, or a lucrative and long term government contract, can also be worth money.

-In other cases it may be possible to make some changes to the business to improve its attractiveness to buyers, but with very small businesses the chances are slim.
-If there is some aspect of your small business that you feel is exceptional and overcomes the lack of sizeable profit, get in touch with me and give me some information on your turnover, profit and why you feel your business would be of interest to buyers ... and it's best if you have something solid other than your opinion of the "potential" your business has.
+In other cases it may be possible to make some changes to the business to improve its attractiveness to buyers, but with very small businesses the chances are slim in the short term.
+If there is some aspect of your small business that you feel is exceptional and overcomes the lack of sizeable profit, get in touch and provide some information on your turnover, profit and why you feel your business would be of interest to buyers ... and it's best if you have something solid other than your opinion of the "potential" your business has.

 Every single seller, bar none, claims their business has a lot of potential.
 Buyers don't pay for potential, they pay for what you've already achieved!
 Yes, even strategic buyers.